How Does Dekton Compare To Quartz For Countertops?

 When you plan your kitchen countertops, you’ll be considering aesthetics, durability and cost.
 You’ll draw up a list of pros and cons and have lots of fun-filled hours browsing beautiful pictures!
 However, what if two materials appear to be very similar?
 Dekton and Quartz are two such materials in the world of stone countertops.
-Both surfaces are engineered and formed into sheets and as such do not require sealing like naturally mined stones.
+Both surfaces are engineered and formed into sheets and, as such, do not require sealing like naturally mined stones.
 Delve a bit deeper, though, and there are comparisons to consider.

 What is Quartz?